gschmutz/bigdata-spark-workshop/07a-spark-iceberg/README.md

 ## Prepare the data, if no longer available

-The data needed here has been uploaded in workshop 2a - [Working with MinIO Object Storage](../02a-minio-object-storage).
-You can skip this section, if you still have the data available in MinIO.
+The data needed here has been uploaded in workshop 2 - [Working with RustFS Object Storage](01b-rustfs-object-storage).
+You can skip this section, if you still have the data available in Object Storage.
+We show both `s3cmd` and the `mc` version of the commands:

 Create the flight bucket: